10 Things to Check Before Signing a Gibraltar Rental (2026)

 - Dining table and chairs

-- Curtains or blinds (critical for summer heat)
+- Curtains or blinds (important for summer heat and privacy)

-- White goods: fridge, washing machine, oven (which are included?)
+- White goods: fridge, washing machine, oven (confirm which are included)

-- Crockery, cutlery, cooking equipment (often NOT included even in "furnished" places)
+- Crockery, cutlery, cooking equipment (commonly not included even in “furnished” places)

 8. Check the Internet and Mobile Signal

-This matters more than you would think, especially if you work remotely or in iGaming:
+This matters more than you might expect, especially if you work remotely or in iGaming:

-- Ask the current tenant or neighbour about actual speeds, not just what the provider advertises
+- Ask the current tenant or a neighbour about real-world speeds, not just what the provider advertises

-- Mobile signal: Gibraltar has excellent 4G/5G coverage in most areas, but some apartments (particularly basement flats or thick-walled older buildings) have poor indoor reception
+- Mobile signal: Coverage is generally good across most of Gibraltar, but basement flats and thick-walled older buildings can have weak indoor reception

-- If you work from home, a reliable internet connection is non-negotiable.
-Test the connection before signing if possible
+- If you work from home, test the connection before signing if at all possible

 9. Check Parking Availability